eclipse-uprotocol/up-subscription-rust/README.md

 - [x] create a usubscription-cli module, a simple command-line frontend for running up-subscription
 - [ ] create a little demo application for interacting with up-subscription
 - [x] set up a devcontainer
+- [ ] do we need update/change notifications when remote SubscriptionResponses come in?
 - [ ] feed back learnings and clarifications into up-spec usubscription documentation

 ## Implementation questions